sj134629/120-work/HW-13/readme.md

 # Final Project Proposal

 ## What I want to make.
-I want to make a little animation of a sprite moving.
+I want to make a little animation of a sprite moving with the mouse.
 Im going to use this using multiple different types of code we use through out this semester.
 I wanted to create one of those scenario games where the user can interact with the characters and make them do things.
 I want to create a story that people can interact with.
 But as I was trying to do this it was going to take up too much time.

 ## Inspiration
 My inspiration is animation itself.
 Week Five was also a big part of it.